 - During the remainder of the intermediate license period, teen may carry no more than three non-family passengers under the age of 21

 Intermediate licenses also address another risk factor for teens: they prohibit driving late at night.

 We all want to do our part to prevent serious traffic crashes among teens.
 One of the most effective things that can be done is for parents to set firm rules and act as good examples.
 When teens believe their parents are monitoring their driving, they take fewer risks and follow the rules more often.

 If you or a loved one has been injured in a motor vehicle accident, you should consider having your situation reviewed by an attorney.
-If the other driver was distracted or otherwise negligent, they may owe you compensation for your injuries and losses.
-It is important to act quickly, however, in order to preserve evidence and protect your rights.
+If the other driver was distracted or otherwise negligent, they might owe you compensation for your injuries and losses.
+It is important to act quickly, however, to preserve evidence and protect your rights.